newbeadwork/Campground_Analysis_with_Machine_Learning/README.md

 Tableau, Python Scripting (Python 3, Pandas, NumPy, Matplotlib, Unsupervised machine learning (cluster analysis).

 ### What am I working with now:
 I was truly excited about this project.
-Unfortunately, the limited amount of time that was given for compleating Final project did not allow me to fully incorporate all of ideas.
-Present points of interests includes;
+Unfortunately, the limited amount of time that was given for compleating Final project did not allow to fully incorporate all of ideas.
+Present points of interests includes:
 - clustering campgrounds using camp activities as characteristics;
 - deeper dive into campsites types as attribute of a campground popularity.